OmgbakeviN/omelete-receip-page/README.md

 ## My process

-I started br creating the html structure and from there i added the various text and images. know, i added the css the by step starting from he top going down bottom.
+I started by creating the html structure and from there i added the various text and images. know, i added the css the by step starting from he top going down bottom.
 ### Built with

 - Semantic HTML5 markup